jseguillon/kubevirt-capi-easy/Readme.md

 # Credits

-This work is mostly inspired by the excellent work of the kubernetes-sigs/cluster-api-provider-kubevirt team, thanks to them for their incredible work.
+This work is mostly inspired by the excellent work of the kubernetes-sigs/cluster-api-provider-kubevirt team, thanks to them for their amazing work.